FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Castelino et al. (2024)~\cite{castelinoEnergyEfficientArtefactDetection2024} implemented a convolutional autoencoder (CAE) on the ZCU104 board to detect artifacts in Hyper-spectral imaging (HSI) images using Vitis AI \cite{amdVitisAIUser2025} and Xilinx B4096 DPU IP core \cite{amdDPUCZDX8GZynqUltraScale2025}.
+\phantomsection \textbf{Castelino et al. (2024)~\cite{castelinoEnergyEfficientArtefactDetection2024}} implemented a convolutional autoencoder (CAE) on the ZCU104 board to detect artifacts in HSI images using AMD DPU and Vitis AI.
 This CAE was trained and tested on a combined dataset of the Indian Pines, Salinas Valley, Kennedy Space Center, and University of Pavia HSI datasets.
-To optimize the network for the FPGA, pruning and quantization were employed to reduce the precision from a 32-bit floating-point to an 8-bit integer representation.
+Pruning and quantization optimized this NN for FPGA inference.

-Experimental results showed that the CAE achieved an average inference time of 4 ms per 144x144 HSI image on the ZCU104 board, outperforming implementations on a Jetson Xavier NX GPU, with speedups of 4.7x and 2.6x for 16-bit floating-point and 8-bit integer representations, respectively.
+The CAE achieved an average inference time of 4 ms per 144x144 HSI image, outperforming the Jetson Xavier NX GPU by factors of 4.7x (16-bit floating-point) and 2.6x (8-bit integer).
 Furthermore, the FPGA implementation demonstrated superior energy efficiency, consuming 21.52 mJ and outperforming the Jetson Xavier NX GPU by 7.2x and 3.6x.